Compliance Monitoring

 • Collect field data at randomly selected FPA sites across all six DNR regions of the state around riparian areas, wetlands, and forest roads.

-• Work closely with a contracted statistician to analyze data for yearly and long-term compliance trends.
+• Work closely with a contracted statistician to analyze data for annual, biennial, and long-term compliance trends.

-• Provide public reports to the Forest Practices Board and external stakeholders on biennial findings.
+• Provide reports to the Forest Practices Board, external stakeholders, and the public on biennial findings.

 • Identify areas of the Forest Practices Rules that require further education and training for landowners, regulators, consultants, and operators.

-• Offer suggestions for revisions of Forest Practices Rules and Forest Practices Board Manual updates or clarifications of the rules in order to improve compliance rates.
+• Offer suggestions for revisions or clarifications to Forest Practices Rules and Forest Practices Board Manual updates in order to help landowners better understand how to comply with the rules to improve compliance rates over time.